-The initial analysis was focused on identifying where is the product working, and where is it not.
-The Lifecake team knew they were spending a lot on acquiring new customers, but their user base wasn’t growing as fast as they were expecting.
-Naturally, the first question to ask was what’s going wrong?
+The initial analysis was focused on identifying where the product was or wasn’t working.
+The team knew they were spending a lot on acquiring new customers, but their user base wasn’t growing as fast as they expected.

-After the first round of analysis on their product data, a retention analysis showed that a huge percentage of users dropped Lifecake after day one.
-Here is an approximation of what Lifecake’s retention curve looked like (created with simulated data):
+After the first round of analysis on their product data, a retention analysis showed that a huge percentage of users dropped off the product after day one.
+Here is an approximation of what their retention curve looked like (created with simulated data):

-The Lifecake team could clearly see that the biggest drop off point in users is within the first day.
+The team could clearly see that the biggest drop-off point in users is within the first day.
 A graph like this indicates two things:

 - A very large number of users log into the app on day one but then don’t return.
-Something is going wrong there that needs to be explored.
+Something is going wrong and needs to be explored.

-- Those users that are still around on day two have very high retention.
+- Other users are still around on day two have very high retention.

-Solving this day one retention problem presented a huge opportunity for Lifecake: if the team can find a way to get more users to stay with the app for an additional day, the overall numbers of active users would increase significantly.
+Identifying what caused that friction, and removing it, became the team’s number one priority and a huge opportunity.
+If the team could find a way to get more users to stay with the app for an additional day, the overall number of active users would increase significantly.
 This would lead to a massive increase in return on their acquisition spend with most of the users acquired being retained well beyond three days.

-Once we had identified a list of different ‘engagement metrics’ that appeared to distinguish users who retained with those who didn’t, the Lifecake team wanted to know, “which matters the most?”
+Once they had identified a list of different ‘engagement metrics’ that appeared to distinguish users who retained from those who didn’t, the team wanted to know, “which metric matters most?”

 Doing this analysis, it became apparent that comments on photos, instead of likes, were a much more meaningful metric for determining engagement and a user’s likelihood of retaining.

-What do different user types need from their experience?
+What did different user types need from their experience?

-From the beginning, the Lifecake team had a hunch that for their product, additional segmenting of the analyzed behaviors would be necessary.
-They suspected that it would be necessary to look at the different user types individually: parents will exhibit quite different behaviors on the app (primarily driving content creation through uploading new photos) when compared to other family members (like grandparents and other extended family who skew more towards consuming content generated by the parents).
+From the beginning, the team had a hunch that for their product, additional segmenting of the analyzed behaviors would be necessary.
+To achieve this, they needed to look at the different user types individually: parents, for example, exhibit quite different behaviors on the app (primarily driving content creation through uploading new photos) when compared to other family members (like grandparents, and other extended family members, who skew more towards consuming content generated by the parents).
 A quick analysis showed that these different types of users do engage with the app in very different ways: